 - The opportunity to train to teach in an outstanding West London school partnership.
-Cranford Community College is the designated lead school and is a National Teaching School
+Cranford Community College is the designated lead school for the Cranford Teaching School Alliance and is a National Teaching School

 - Some posts qualify for a tax free bursary depending on your degree result and subject check www.gov.uk/get-into-teaching/funding for more details

 - Our training provider Teaching London: LDBS SCITT is an outstanding provider